darkskyapp/translations/README.md

 The [sigiled][9] expressions are replaced with the numbered argument to the function (`$1` with the first argument, `$2` with the second, and so on).

+Finally, if you need the extra power, each function's `this` parameter is set to an array representing the called function's position in the expression tree.
+For example, in the example above, the `"minutes"` function is passed `this` with a value of `["starting-in", "minutes"]` since `"minutes"` is a child of the `"starting-in"` template.
+(This is handy for languages like Dutch or German where, I hear, that the ordering of words are important.)

 Making use of this library is straightforward: simply call it with an associative array, and it will return your submodule function for you: